Execute workloads across Earth and orbit.

 Placement that understands orbits

-Decide where a workload runs, when, and at what fidelity - from orbital mechanics, energy availability, and link windows.
+Constraint-aware execution planning - decide where a workload runs, when, and at what fidelity, from orbital mechanics, energy availability, and link windows.

 Explore →Stateless orbital computation

-Propagate positions, detect eclipses, and compute ground passes - the digital twin the other three are built on.
+Propagate positions, detect eclipses, and compute ground passes - the digital twin the scheduler and agent are built on.

 Explore →Put your first workload in orbit.